mehedinaeem/Spam_Email_Naive_Bayes/README.md

-# Spam Email Detection with Naive Bayes
+# Spam Email Detection with Multiple Classifiers

-This project trains a Naive Bayes classifier to detect whether an email is spam or not spam.
+This project trains multiple machine learning classifiers to detect whether an email is spam or not spam, including Naive Bayes, Decision Tree, and Random Forest.

 The dataset has two columns:

 - `text`: the email content
 - `spam`: the label, where `1` means spam and `0` means not spam

+## Algorithms Used

+### Naive Bayes
+- **Description**: A probabilistic classifier based on Bayes' theorem, assuming independence between features.
+Uses MultinomialNB for text classification.
+- **Pros**: Fast training, works well with high-dimensional data like text.
+- **Cons**: Assumes feature independence, which may not hold for complex text.

+### Decision Tree
+- **Description**: Builds a tree by recursively splitting data based on feature values to minimize impurity.
+Uses DecisionTreeClassifier from sklearn.
+- **Pros**: Interpretable, handles non-linear relationships.
+- **Cons**: Prone to overfitting, especially on noisy data.

+### Random Forest
+- **Description**: An ensemble of multiple decision trees, averaging predictions to reduce overfitting.
+Uses RandomForestClassifier with 100 estimators.
+- **Pros**: Robust, handles overfitting better than single trees, good generalization.
+- **Cons**: Slower training, less interpretable than single trees.

 ## Project Structure